-If the heater is being installed above 3,000 ft, it must either be factory built (Model 150-H) for that elevation or be changed in the field.
-Check the rating plate for Model and approved elevation.
-(High altitude kits for field conversion are available only for RA/RAD 250.)
+If the heater is being installed above 3,000 ft, it must either be factory built (Model 350-H) for that elevation or be changed in the field.
+High Altitude Conversion Kits including all parts and instructions are available for Size 350 heaters.

 The high altitude conversion affects both the remote pump and the heater.
-When doing a field conversion, install the high altitude kit prior to pump and heater installation.
+Install the high altitude kit prior to pump and heater installation.